konfko/konfko/README.md

 * Supports a nested structure of settings
     * which can be defined either as nested objects or flat, separated by a period.
     * Mix and match is possible, even in the same file
+* Settings can be transformed
+    * Settings can be filtered by keys, limited to a subtree, or prefixed
-    * self similar: each subtree in the Settings can itself be treated as Settings
+    * self similar: transformations of Settings can itself be treated as Settings
 * Supports reloading of configuration changes
     * Two methods: periodic watching of lastModified timestamps, or with java 7 WatchService
     * Even when reloading is enabled, Settings instances are immutable